PXR05/AoC/2024/README.md

 | 23  | 1.94           |

 All other solutions complete in under 1 second.

+> Some solutions may need updated parameters when using the full input. (d14, d18)

 > The above times are from running the solutions with my input on a Lenovo Legion 5 Pro with an AMD Ryzen 7 5800H processor.